CRIS-Chalmers/yumi/README.md

 ```
 rosrun controller controllerMaster.py
 ```
+### Test

-* For testing a script with example trajectories are provided, the trajecory paramters are hard coded in this example but much more advanced planners can be made.
+For testing a script with example trajectories are provided, the trajecory paramters are hard coded in this example but much more advanced planners can be made.
 ```
 rosrun example_trajectories test_trajectories.py
 ```